UQ-RCC/pitschi-docs/faq.md

 **[Clowder](https://clowderframework.org/)** is a customizable and scalable data management framework to support any data format and multiple research domains.

-**[4ceed](https://4ceed.github.io/)** is an instance of Clowder, that focuses on material sciences.
+**[4ceed](https://4ceed.github.io/)** is a modified version of Clowder, focusing on material sciences.

-**[Pitschi](https://uq-rcc.github.io/pitschi-docs)** is also an instance of Clowder, customised for UQ infrastructure.
+**[Pitschi](pitschi.rcc.uq.edu.au/)** is also an instance of Clowder, customised for UQ infrastructure.
 Pitschi also consists of components to capture data from the instrument computer.

 # How do PPMS and Pitschi behave in these scenarios ?
 1)